Text on a Circle Visio Shape

 Get the Text on a Circle Visio Shape

 The free version has all of the features described above, but only supports four characters of text.
-Get a feel for how the shape works, then buy the full version:
+You can download it with this link:

-Buy the full product: Text on a Circle Visio SmartShape on Gumroad
+Buy the full product on Gumroad: Text on a Circle Visio SmartShape on Gumroad